 “Our hour is up,” she said, her voice shaking slightly as she shoved her books into her bag.
 The screech of her chair against the library floor sounded like a scream in the silence.
 She needed to breathe; she needed distance from the way his eyes made her feel like she was the one being hunted.

 She hurried toward the heavy oak doors, loafers tapping a hollow beat, intent on seeming unaffected.
 That didn’t stop his words from replaying in her head.
 She couldn’t deny his annoyingly accurate conclusion.
 Being the best often meant changing the rules.
-History repeated, yes, but it could change when someone was strong enough to force a revolution.
-She had always thought being a dutiful daughter was the path to power.
+History repeated, yes, but cycles broke when someone was strong enough to force a revolution.
+She had always thought being a dutiful daughter was the path to relevance.
 But looking at Will, she realized that being a victor in the new world might require more rebellion than she’d planned.

 She wouldn’t be cast aside.
 If the laws were going to bend around the Chosen One, she would be the one to decide where that new path led.